mitre/GrowthViz/README.md

 ## Simple Install

-Anaconda is a all in one package installer for setting up dependencies needed to run and view the jupyter notebook.
+Anaconda is a all in one package installer for setting up dependencies needed to run and view GrowthViz.

 1. Follow install instructions [found here](https://docs.anaconda.com/anaconda/install/) to install anaconda.
 The [windows install instructions](https://docs.anaconda.com/anaconda/install/windows/) are step-by-step and will get everything setup properly for the project.
 2. Download the [bmi-demo project](https://gitlab.mitre.org/codi/bmi-demo) and unzip it to have access to all of the source files for the Jupyter notebook.
 The download button is on the top right corner of the page next to the Find File button.